-Is Ezekiel Bread Healthier Than Whole Wheat Bread?
+Is Sprouted Grain Bread Healthier Than Whole Wheat Bread?

 Yes, says Minchen.
-As mentioned earlier, Ezekiel bread is more nutrient-rich than other types of bread—even the whole grain kind.
-“This translates to consuming more vitamins and minerals and trace nutrients from Ezekiel bread,” she explains, “than from a traditional whole grain bread.”
+As mentioned earlier, sprouted grain bread is more nutrient-rich than other types of bread—even the whole grain kind.
+“This translates to consuming more vitamins and minerals and trace nutrients from sprouted grain bread,” she explains, “than from a traditional whole grain bread.”

-No. While sprouting can slightly reduce the levels of gluten in Ezekiel bread, it does not eliminate them.
-Regardless of the sprouting process, Ezekiel bread contains wheat, barley, and spelt, all of which contain gluten.
-Those who suffer from celiac disease or a gluten intolerance should avoid eating Ezekiel bread or should attempt to bake a gluten-free version at home.
+No. While sprouting can slightly reduce the levels of gluten in sprouted grain bread bread, it does not eliminate them.
+Regardless of the sprouting process, sprouted grain bread contains wheat, barley, and spelt, all of which contain gluten.
+Those who suffer from celiac disease or a gluten intolerance should avoid eating sprouted grain bread or should attempt to bake a gluten-free version at home.

 “This would depend on an individual’s health status,” says Minchen.
-“But generally speaking, Ezekiel bread is a great choice.”
+“But generally speaking, sprouted grain bread is a great choice.”

 SOURDOUGH: THE OTHER HEALTHY BREAD CHOICE